Complete and bi-continuous invariant of protein backbones under rigid motion: Lipschitz bi-continuity of the invariant

-Let $l_{N,A}$ and $L_{N,A}$ denote the minimum and maximum bond length between any $\al$-carbon $A_i$ and nitrogen $N_i$ across all real protein backbones, respectively.
-The maximum bond lengths $L_{A,C},L_{C,N}$ are similarly defined for other types of bonds in a backbone.
+Theorem~\ref{thm:continuity} will prove the Lipschitz continuity of $\bri$ in condition~\ref{pro:map}(c).
+For a given backbone $S$ and its perturbation $Q$, let $l_{N,A}$ and $L_{N,A}$ denote the minimum and maximum bond length between any $\al$-carbon $A_i$ and nitrogen $N_i$ in $S,Q$, respectively.
+The maximum bond lengths $L_{A,C},L_{C,N}$ are similarly defined for other types of bonds.